-My version of this popular carbonara pasta dish, made with crispy bacon, creamy egg yolks and delicious garlic mushrooms.
+This Bacon and Mushroom Carbonara is my version of this popular pasta dish.
+Made with crispy bacon, creamy egg yolks and delicious garlic mushrooms.
 A winner any night of the week.

 I’m friends with an Italian Chef who will probably go nuts when he sees me post this recipe.
 Carbonara is one of those quintessential pasta dishes which seems to have a slightly different incarnation on the menu of almost every Italian restaurant I’ve ever visited.